Attorney Sharon Jackson, LLC

 #8.
 A Fresh Start for the New Year

 Filing for divorce in December means you can start the new year off with a fresh start.
 No longer do you have to worry about when to pull the trigger with your spouse to start the process.
-Now, you can just live your life as a newly-single person.
+Now, you can begin to live your life in peace and start planning for your new future.

 #9.
 Resolve the Family Business